-by Erin Casperson, Kripalu School of Ayurveda Intern With the growing season comes opportunities to plant, sprout, and grow—in our lives and in the earth.
+by Erin Casperson, Kripalu School of Ayurveda Academic Coordinator With the growing season comes opportunities to plant, sprout, and grow—in our lives and in the earth.
 The Ayurvedic herb garden at Kripalu is a sacred space that provides a container for both literal and metaphorical growth.
-Each year, the graduates of the Kripalu School of Ayurveda’s […]
+Each year, the graduates of the Kripalu School of […]

 Early spring may sound lovely—early shedding of thick winter layers, early walks on the beach.
 However, early spring can also mean a sudden surge of allergies, both for longtime sufferers and those who’d previously been allergy-free.
 According to Ayurveda, that’s because just as water returns to nature—evidenced by all those new leaves and blooming flowers—so, too, does water return to our bodies.
 And too much water too quickly can show up in the form of runny noses, watery eyes, and congestion, making those long walks on the beach a little less fun.